-- (iii) verify the compliance of the seller or the AIF with the transparency requirements under the Securitisation Regulation;6 - (iv) carry out a due diligence assessment of the risk characteristics of the individual investment and of the underlying exposures, on all the structural features of the transaction, etc.;7 and - (v) have written procedures in place in order to monitor the compliance with the above obligations and the performance of the investment and underlying exposures and perform regular stress tests, etc.8 It is clear that for institutional investors in an AIF, complying with these obligations is neither feasible nor appropriate.
-It also needs to be considered that at the time of the admission and commitments of the institutional investors in the AIF, the potential investments are often not yet identified and certain discretions as to the choice of the underlying portfolio assets lies with the AIFM. - (c) Transparency and disclosure: the captured AIFs would have to comply with stringent transparency and disclosure requirements,9 in addition to those already included in the AIFMD.
-According to the Securitisation Regulation, certain transparency and disclosure will also lie with the sellers (if they are considered as originators), which would effectively deter such sellers from entering into sale transactions with an AIF. - (d) Resecuritisation ban: the captured AIFs would not be able to hold securitisation positions.
-This should not be a desirable outcome and would in fact be in contradiction with the AIFMD and the Securitisation Regulation which expressly refers to AIFs being exposed to a securitisation as institutional investors and introduces certain obligations for AIFMs when investing in securitisations.
+- (b) Investors due diligence: institutional investors in the captured AIFs would have to perform due diligence on the underlying investment assets and would, in particular, be obliged to, inter alia: - (i) verify the credit-granting criteria of the relevant seller and the internal processes and systems of the seller, when the latter is not a credit institution or an investment firm established in the European Union; - (ii) verify that the seller complies with the risk retention requirements; - (iii) verify the compliance of the seller or the AIF with the transparency requirements under the Securitisation Regulation; - (iv) carry out a due diligence assessment of the risk characteristics of the individual investment and of the underlying exposures, on all the structural features of the transaction, etc.; and - (v) have written procedures in place in order to monitor the compliance with the above obligations and the performance of the investment and underlying exposures and perform regular stress tests, etc. - It is clear that for institutional investors in an AIF, complying with these obligations is neither feasible nor appropriate.
+It also needs to be considered that at the time of the admission and commitments of the institutional investors in the AIF, the potential investments are often not yet identified and certain discretions as to the choice of the underlying portfolio assets lies with the AIFM. - (c) Transparency and disclosure: the captured AIFs would have to comply with stringent transparency and disclosure requirements, in addition to those already included in the AIFMD.
+According to the Securitisation Regulation, certain transparency and disclosure will also lie with the sellers (if they are considered originators), which would effectively deter such sellers from entering into sale transactions with an AIF. - (d) Resecuritisation ban: the captured AIFs would not be able to hold securitisation positions.
+This should not be a desirable outcome and would in fact be in contradiction with the AIFMD and the Securitisation Regulation, which expressly refers to AIFs being exposed to a securitisation as institutional investors and introduces certain obligations for AIFMs when investing in securitisations.

-To summarise, imposing the above requirements on an AIF investing into debt instruments, its investors and sellers of investment assets to such AIF would not be compatible with the standards applicable in this segment of the market and may substantially decrease investors' and sellers' interest in these types of AIFs.
+To summarise, imposing the above requirements on an AIF investing into debt instruments, its investors and sellers of investment assets to such AIF would not be compatible with the standards applicable in this segment of the market and may substantially decrease investors' and sellers' interest in this type of AIF.

-Different nature and macroeconomic impact of securitisation vehicles and AIFs call for an application of different rules
+Different nature and macroeconomic impact of securitisation vehicles and AIFs call for an application of different rules.